 PTFCF is inviting qualified organizations to submit concept proposals for projects that aim to conserve the remaining natural forests in the country.
 Projects shall be located in key biodiversity areas (KBAs), old-growth forests, unique representative forest areas, threatened watersheds, and priority conservation sites identified by government and/or conservation groups.
 For more information, please refer to our Grant Applications.

 With the aim of encouraging studies in plant conservation, the Philippine Tropical Forest Conservation Foundation, Inc. (PTFCF) is offering scholarships and financial assistance for MS or PhD in Botany.
 For more information please see our scholarship application guidelines.

-We envision lush and biologically diverse Philippine forests that are sustainably managed and equitably accessible to responsible stakeholders, as a collective responsibility for the greater good.
+We envision biologically diverse Philippine forests that are sustainably managed and equitably accessible to responsible stakeholders.

 In the spirit of service and stewardship: Improve the status of Philippine forests by working with communities, catalyzing local and national actions for their sustainable management.

 PTFCF was established under two bilateral agreements between the governments of the United States (US) of America and the Republic of the Philippines (RP) under the US Tropical Forest Conservation Act.
 These agreements, signed on September 19, 2002, leveraged a $5.5 million USG appropriate to treat $41.5 million in RP-US debt and divert $8.25 million in peso-denominated interest payments over 14 years, to the Tropical Forest Conservation Fund.
 The Fund is administered by an NGO-led Board comprising five representatives of the non-governmental sector appointed by the RP, two representatives of the US, two representatives of the RP.